Thimphu Travel Guide

 Thimpu © Aminul Hassan

-The largest city in Bhutan with more than 100,000 residents, Thimphu first began to develop as an urban area when it was declared the capital of Bhutan in 1961.
+The largest city in Bhutan with more than 100,000 residents, Thimphu first began to develop as an urban area when it was declared the capital of the Kingdom of Bhutan in 1961.
 The city then began a period of rapid modernisation that is still ongoing, with cars, electric street lights, national sports stadiums, and wireless internet appearing.

 Become our Thimphu Travel Expert